 Vanilla crescents are a traditional german-austrian christmas pastry in crescent shape.
 It is based on a short pastry made of flour, butter, sugar and an egg yolk.
-To get the typical taste and consistency for the kipferl, vanilla, ground almonds and hazelnuts are added to the dough.
+To get the typical taste and consistency for the “Kipferl” you add vanilla, ground almonds and hazelnuts to the dough.

 Tools & Equipment

 - 2 large baking sheets

 - Stand mixer fitted with the dough hook

 Shape: I used a cookie cutter to shape the crescents.
 You don’t need to do that, because you can also shape them wonderfully by hand.
 Shaping by hand: divide the dough into three portions and then form each into a roll with a 2cm / 0,8-inch diameter.
 Cut the dough rolls into pieces of 3cm / 1,2-inch length and form small crescents.

 Baking: make sure not to overbake the dough.
 You don’t want the tips to be dark but not too soft either, therefore check after 8 minutes.